mb-2003/analysis_project/README.md

 ## Spectra List

 A spectra list is the basic format for spectral data for most of the functions.
-The standard Python list consists at least on spectrum.
+The standard Python list consists of at least one spectrum.
 Each spectrum is a list consisting of sublists of length 2.
 Except for those in the header, each of these two-member sublists contains the mz value at index 0 and the intensity at index 1.
 In the header, which is the first few sublists in a spectrum, any data may be present.
 Here is an example of a spectra list of 2 spectra with a header of size 3:

 `spectrum_one = [['Spectrum 1',''], ['Example',''], ['mz', 'intensity'], [56.3423, .2342], [58.3453, .5346], [66.2342, 2347]]`